slothman3878/eth-recurring-payments/readme.md

 An implementation of `ISubscriber` that uses the Aion protocol &ndash; a poorly maintained alternative to the old ethereum alarm clock protocol

 #### `SubscriberLink` is `ISubscriber`
-An implementattion of `ISubscriber` that uses Chainlink's keeper protocol.
-To be implemented...
+An implementattion of `ISubscriber` that uses Chainlink's keeper protocol. *To be implemented...*

 #### `SubBeneficiary` is `ISubBeneficiary`
-Simple implementation of the `ISubBeneficiary` to demonstrate smart contract subscription beneficiary.
-Uses a simple credit system as proof of subscription; i.e. whenever a subscriber completes of payment, or whenever the beneficiary completes a collection, the subscriber is given a "token" as proof of completed transaction.
+Simple implementation of the `ISubBeneficiary`.
+Implements a simple credit system as proof of subscription; whenever a subscriber completes of payment &ndash; i.e. the beneficiary completes a collection &ndash; the subscriber is given a "token" as proof of completed transaction.

 ## Hardhat Tests
 Requires a hardhat localhost network running.